Blue-Ventures-Conservation/GEM/README.md

 Myanmar pilot serves as a beginning to end demonstration of how the tool works.

 ## OPERATION
 Before the GEEMMM can be used, the user must request developer access to GEE.
 This can be done by following this [link](https://signup.earthengine.google.com/) and filling out a simple request form.
 Approval typically takes one or two business days.
+Once your Google account has been granted access to GEE, you can use the GEEMMM.

 GEE is free to use for academic and not for profit enterprises.
-For commercial applications, GEE offers paid commercial licenses
+For commercial applications, GEE offers paid commercial licenses: details [here](https://earthengine.google.com/faq/).
-- details [here](https://earthengine.google.com/faq/).
-At this time, the GEEMMM is not available for commercial use -interested parties should contact the authors to confirm this status.
-Once your Google account has been granted access to GEE, you can use the GEEMMM.
+At this time, the GEEMMM is not available for commercial use - interested parties should contact the authors to confirm this status.

 There are two methods to run the GEEMMM:
 1) Click on the links below and run the scripts.
 Clear instructions are